pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

 # Deploy the Pixie Platform in your K8s cluster (OLM already exists on cluster).
 px deploy  --dev_cloud_namespace plc --deploy_olm=false

+# Deploy Pixie with a specific memory limit (2Gi is the default, 1Gi is the minimum recommended)
+px deploy --dev_cloud_namespace plc --pem_memory_limit=1Gi
 ```

 Pixie will deploy pods to the `pl`, `plc`, `px-operator`, and `olm`(if deploying the OLM) namespaces.